vexance/o365enum/README.md

 Enumerate valid usernames from Office 365 using the office.com login page while optionally dodging throttling by rotating IPs with each request through Fireprox APIs.

+# WARNING!
+This Repository Is Deprecated

+> This repository is now considered deprecated and will no longer receive further support.
+This tool has been refactored into a module within Stratustryke (https://github.com/vexance/Stratustryke).
+Refer to the Stratustryke repository and leverage the `m365/enum/unauth/m365_enum_users_managed` module for similar functionality.

 ## Usage

 o365enum will read usernames from the file provided as first parameter.
 The file should have one username per line.